tomas-fryza/avr-course/Labs/09-asm/README.md

 2. 4-bit LFSR generator.
 Submit:
    * Table with 4-bit pseudo random sequences,
+   * Conversion process of your selected instruction into machine code,
    * Listing of C function for 4-bit LFSR generator,
-   * Conversion process of your selected instructions into machine code.

-3. Burst generator.
+   * Comparison table with number od instructions and CPU cycles.

+3. Sum of product.
 Submit:
    * Listing of assembly function,
    * Listing of C function,
    * Screenshot of SimulIDE circuit when "Power Circuit" is applied.